A personal note before Day 100 🗺️

 Some bloggers apologise for dealing with life outside of the blogging world.
 Some apologise for not visiting your blog.
 I recently witnessed a blogger apologising for being late in leaving a comment.
 The post had only been published the day before she left the comment.
 I don’t know why they believe they need to apologise.
 Nobody needs to apologise for dealing with life outside of blogging or for not visiting a blog.
 And if the comments section of a post is open, you are not too late in commenting.

 That’s my quick look at the last 12 years.
-But, before I end this post, I want to thank everyone who visits my blog, reads my post and, most of all, engages with me in a way that sparks discussion.
+But, before I end this post, I want to thank everyone who visits my blog, reads my posts, and, most of all, engages with me in a way that sparks discussion.

 Where I blog from